LieberInstitute/visiumStitched_brain/README.md

 <img src="img/data_generation.png" align="center" width="1000px" />

 **Figure 1.
-Experimental design to generate spatially-resolved transcriptomics (SRT) data on three Visium capture arrays in the human brain.**
+Experimental design to generate spatially-resolved transcriptomics (SRT) data from postmortem human brain across three Visium capture areas.**

 **(A)** Schematics illustrating a coronal human brain hemisphere at the level of the anterior striatum.
 Inset showing an illustration of the